Simple Definition of atrophy

 The doctor is concerned about possible atrophy of the shoulder muscles.

-Origin of ATROPHY
+Origin and Etymology of atrophy

 Late Latin atrophia, from Greek, from atrophos ill fed, from a- + trephein to nourish

 First Known Use: 1601

 Medical Definition of atrophy